 Kivon Bennett became a three-star defensive lineman recruit at the storied St. Thomas Aquinas High School in Fort Lauderdale.
-He received offers from Alabama, Arkansas and Tennessee, and ultimately chose Knoxville over his father’s alma mater.
+He received offers from Alabama, Arkansas and Tennessee, and ultimately chose the football team in Knoxville over his father’s alma mater.

 Kivon enrolled at the University of Tennessee in 2017.
 As a redshirt sophomore in 2019, he played in 13 games and racked up 27 tackles (six for loss) and two sacks.

 Bennett admitted to wearing the Volunteers’ orange and white colors when his son’s team comes to Bryant-Denny Stadium.
 Yes, this Alabama legend swaps rooting interests every Third Saturday in October.

 “To walk into Bryant-Denny Stadium as a fan of the opposing team going against my team was something strange,” Cornelius Bennett told WNSP-FM 105.5 in 2018.Advertisement